sandywalker/webui-popover/README.md

 	closeable:false,//display close button or not
 	padding:true,//content padding
 	type:'html',//content type, values:'html','iframe','async'
-	url:'',//if not empty ,plugin will load content by url backdrop:false,//if backdrop is set to true, popover will use backdrop on open dismissible:true, // if popover can be dismissed by  outside click or escape key autoHide:false, // automatic hide the popover by a specified timeout, the value must be false,or a number(1000 = 1s).
+	url:'',//if type equals 'html' , value should be jQuery selecor.  if type equels 'async' the plugin will load content by url. backdrop:false,//if backdrop is set to true, popover will use backdrop on open dismissible:true, // if popover can be dismissed by  outside click or escape key autoHide:false, // automatic hide the popover by a specified timeout, the value must be false,or a number(1000 = 1s).